DNase I hypersensitive site: Regulatory DNA tools

 The data obtained were validated with the chromosome conformation capture carbon copy (5C) technique.
 This technique is based in the physical association that exists between the promoter and the enhancers, determining the regions of chromatin that enter in contact in the promoter/enhancer connections.

 It was confirmed that the majority of promoters were related with more than one enhancer, which indicates the existence of a complicated network of regulation for the immense majority of genes.
 Surprisingly, they also found that approximately half of the enhancers were found to be associated with more than one promoter.
 This discovery shows that the human cis-regulatory system is much more complicated than initially thought.

 The number of distal cis-regulatory elements connected to a promoter is related to the quantitative average of the regulation complexity of a gene.
 In this way, it was determined that human genes with more interactions with distal DHSs, and with at least one more complex regulation, corresponded with those genes with functions in the immune system.
-This indicates that the complexly of cellular and environmental signals processed by the immune system is directly encoded in the cis-regulatory architecture of its constituent genes.
+This indicates that the complex of cellular and environmental signals processed by the immune system is directly encoded in the cis-regulatory architecture of its constituent genes.